BloodLetters/Ash-Libs/README.md

     Name = "Ashlabs UI",
     title = "Ashlabs UI",
     ToggleUI = "K",
-    Transparent = {
+    WindowIcon = "home", -- lucide icon
+    WindowHeight = 600, -- if you didnt want to use auto responsive system you can custom it by your own WindowWidth = 400, -- remove WindowHeight and WindowWidth to using auto responsive system Transparent = {
         Enable = false, -- transparent option
         value = 0.5